Telefe: Telefónica era (1999–2016)

 In 1999, Telefónica acquired ownership of Telefe and its eight owned-and-operated stations; that same year, Telefe launched an international signal aimed at viewers outside of Argentina.
 It also retained Telefe over Azul Televisión when it bought the latter in 2002.
 The Federal Broadcasting Committee (COMFER in Spanish) later forced Telefónica to sell off its involvement in Azul Televisión.

 With Gustavo Yankelevich (and after 1999, Claudio Villaruel) directing the channel's output, and with the introduction of satellite broadcasts nationwide, Telefe took to an unprecedented 20-year streak atop the Argentina ratings.
 It logged ratings wins in every year between 1990 and 2009, acquiring the rights to The Simpsons, Formula 1 racing and the franchise for Big Brother.

 In 2010 and 2011, under the direction of Marisa Badía, Telefe lost its number one position in the ratings — which had not happened since just after the privatization of the station — to then-perennial runner-up El Trece.
 In 2012, however, another change in management, this time to Gustavo Yankelevich's son Tomás, and shows like Graduados, Dulce amor and Pekín Express helped Telefe return to the top of the rating list.

-Acquisition by Viacom (2016–present)
+Viacom/Paramount era (2016–2025)

 On November 3, 2016, it was reported that Viacom had won a bid to acquire Telefe.
 It also made Telefe a sister to Channel 5 in the United Kingdom.

-In December 2019, Viacom re-merged with CBS Corporation, forming ViacomCBS (currently known as Paramount Global) and making Telefe a sister to CBS in the United States, and Network 10 in Australia.
+In December 2019, Viacom re-merged with CBS Corporation, forming ViacomCBS (later known as Paramount Global) and making Telefe a sister to CBS in the United States, Channel 5 in the United Kingdom, and Network 10 in Australia.

+Between 2022 and 2024, Paramount sold several of Telefe's owned and operated regional affiliate channels.
+In June 2025, it was reported in Argentina that Paramount had intentions to sell the network by the end of that year.
+Rumored candidates included Alpha Media, Marcos Galperín, Grupo Werthein and former Telefe artistic director Gustavo Yankelevich.
+Paramount Global remained owners of Telefe in August 2025, when it merged with Skydance Media to create Paramount Skydance Corporation.

+Televisión Litoral era (2025–present)

+On October 23, 2025, it was confirmed that Paramount Skydance Corporation sold the network to Gustavo Scaglione's Televisión Litoral S.A.